code-423n4/2023-02-ethos-findings/data/UdarTeam-Q.md

 ```solidity
 5: import {IBorrowerOperations} from "./Interfaces/IBorrowerOperations.sol";
 ```

+### [N-04] Insufficient code coverage

+Best practice is to come as close to 100% as possible for smart contracts.

+According to documentation, coverage is 93%.

 ### [R-01] Use require instead of assert
 The Solidity assert() function is meant to assert invariants.
 Properly functioning code should never reach a failing assert statement.